-Soil Acceptance Criteria have been established for various constituents in soil intended for use as fill material at the Main Street Leicester Fill Project in compliance with the MassDEP Policy WSC#-13-500, "Similar Soils Provision Guidance".
+Soil Acceptance Criteria have been established for various constituents in soil intended for use as fill material at the Stafford Street Leicester Fill Project in compliance with the MassDEP Policy WSC#-13-500, "Similar Soils Provision Guidance".
 A copy of this document is included in Attachment D for reference.
-The Acceptance Criteria were established to be protective of surrounding natural resource areas including nearby private wells (<500'), nearby wetland areas, construction workers at the site, visitors, and surrounding residents.
+The Acceptance Criteria were established to be protective of surrounding natural resource areas including nearby community public water supply wells (<500'), nearby wetland areas, construction workers at the site, visitors, and surrounding residents.